Blueberry pie without the hassle of making a homemade pie crust!

 You’ll make the filling first on the stovetop.
 Combine 3 cups of blueberries with sugar, orange juice, and cornstarch.
 You may use frozen or fresh blueberries – meaning you can make them year round!
 Cook down the blueberries with the sugar and juice, before adding the cornstarch.
 Bring it to a boil then simmer.
 The cornstarch will be mixed with a few teaspoon of water before adding.
 Mix it until it resembles the consistency of milk.
 If you throw the cornstarch right into the blueberry mixture, you’ll end up with white chunks everywhere.
 Not pretty.
 Make sure you mix it with water beforehand, as noted in the recipe below.

 As the blueberry filling cools, make the crust.
-Flour, oats, sugar, baking powder, cinnamon, and melted butter.
+Flour, oats, sugar, baking powder, cinnamon, salt, and melted butter.
 That’s it!
 Mix it all together and set aside 1/3 of it to crumble on top.
 Press the remaining 2/3 of it into an aluminum foil lined square baking pan.
 Bake the crust for 10 minutes.
 Top with the cooled blueberry filling.
 Then, top with 1 peeled and sliced apple.

 The bars taste like berry crumb pie with a bit of apple mixed in.
 The apple taste is faint, but its slight tartness is there.
 The buttery cinnamon flavor in the crust/topping work so well with the juicy blueberries.
 The filling “seeps” into the crust, so things get extra gooey as you take your first bite.
 Unbelievable!